dianebainbridge/p2/README.md

 + My laptop died on Sunday so I had to get a new laptop and reinstall the software so I couldn't spend as much time on this as I had hoped.
-+ Just had to reset my password per you permission denied public keys won't get to commenting all my code tonight but I will do it.
++ Just had to reset my password per you permission denied public keys but I think I got to everything.
+Good reviewo all of the steps!